PLATFORM

 Once again, we must be sure every child is reaching their maximum potential.
 And we must be sure that the incredible resources we have at Cambridge Rindge and Latin are accessible to all – that there are pathways supporting all of our children to succeed, and as they succeed in each area to reach new heights.
 Our teachers have identified a need for curriculum coaches.
 Well-trained, well-qualified coaches and mentor teachers are valuable to both new and more experienced teachers and deserve attention in the budget.

 I support the move to more heterogeneously grouped classes.
 Research shows all children do best in heterogeneously grouped classes – if it is done well.
-I learned in and taught in diverse public schools with heterogeneous grouping and I know it can work -- as long as teachers are supported to develop their pedagogy for this approach, and additional professional support staff are in place as needed so that children who are struggling get the support they need to reach our standards, children who are excelling academically continue to grow and are challenged, and those children "in the middle" who would not be targeted by initiatives aimed at those groups also receive support to excel.
-If we do not achieve this, all families will rightly say that this is not working – and we will be back to square one.
-We must get it right – and we can get it right.
+I learned in and taught in diverse public schools with heterogeneous grouping; I know it can work as long as teachers are supported to develop their pedagogy for this approach, and additional professional support staff are in place as needed so that children who are struggling get the support they need to reach our standards, children who are excelling academically continue to grow and are challenged, and those children "in the middle" who would not be targeted by initiatives aimed at those groups also receive support to excel.
+We must achieve this and we will.

 Community Engagement

-As Chair of the Communications and Community Relations Subcommittee of the School Committee this term I focused on this area as well.
+As Chair of the Communications and Community Relations Subcommittee of the School Committee in my previous term, I focused on this area as well.
 A major piece I worked on was to support the work of the designers of Caregiver University, and advocate for sufficient funding both for planning and for execution of a robust program designed by those it is intended to serve.

 We should reach beyond the families of current students to get the word out to the wider community – including families of future students, families of alumni, and Cambridge residents who do not have children.